hman1148/high-performanc-group-proj/README.md

 mamba install pandas numpy matplotlib
 ```
-After this, you should be good to go, but again refer to CHPCs documentation if you run into any issues.cd
+After this, you should be good to go, but again refer to CHPCs documentation if you run into any issues.

 ---

 ### Building the Executable

-We use CMake to compile this project.
+We use `CMake` to compile this project.
 From the `root` directory, navigate to the `build` directory.

 `cd build`